johntrogan/Edge-Enterprise/edgeenterprise/microsoft-edge-webview-policies.md

 If you enable or don't configure this policy, it allows enabling NewBaseUrlInheritanceBehavior.

-This policy is being deprecated because the feature NewBaseUrlInheritanceBehaviorAllowed has been removed.

-This policy will be obsolete in release 133.
+The policy has been obsoleted starting from Microsoft Edge version 136, but the NewBaseUrlInheritanceBehaviorAllowed feature was removed in Microsoft Edge version 123.

   #### Supported features: